 Changes to be Made Based on Data: The department concluded that the ETS exam is not a good measure of quantitative literacy for students in the field of information technology.
 We have designed a signature assignment and pilot tested it in the 2022-23 academic year.
 The questions were placed at the end of the final exam and some of the students didn't attempt them (3 of 23 didn't do either problem, 5 of the 23 students only did one problem), so we were left with incomplete data.
-We will adjust the placement of the questions in the final exam for the next academic year and see if that improves the results both in terms of the number of people who complete the problems and the time that students spend on the problems.
+In the 2023-24 year we moved the assessment questions to the top of the exam, expecting this to provide improvement from last year.
+However, the results fell further.
+Part of this was significantly lower-performing cohorts of students that were part of this assessment.
+Several students chose to not attempt the questions on the final and moved on to what they perceived to be easier questions on the exam.
+We will discuss ways to better prepare students for quantitative analysis and completing tasks such as these assessment questions.